microsoft/vscode-docs/release-notes/latest.md

 The initial version of the integrated terminal ([#143](https://github.com/Microsoft/vscode/issues/143)) has been implemented.
 The terminal can be triggered using `kb(workbench.action.terminal.toggleTerminal)` or by triggering the **View** > **Toggle Terminal** command in the **Command Palette**.

 The shell that is used defaults to `$SHELL` on Linux and OS X, and `%COMSPEC%` on Windows.
-These can be overridden manually by setting `integratedTerminal.shell.*` in settings.
+These can be overridden manually by setting `terminal.integrated.shell.*` in settings.
 It should act just like the terminal you're familiar with.

 ![](images/May/integrated-terminal.png)